guikarai/LinuxONE-ECC/README.md

 ![alt-text](https://www.globalsign.com/files/1714/3284/2298/key-size-comparison.jpg)

 Note that this is not the same thing as key length as many may think.
 Security comes from the combination of the specific algorithm and its key length.
 For example, it is generally thought that 128 bits of security can be achieved with 128-bit AES keys, 256-bit Elliptic Curve keys, and 3072-bit RSA keys.
 If implementation issues are ignored, then these algorithms with those specified key lengths will generally have the same level of security.

-When you will complete this hands-on exploration of the ECC on LinuxONE, you will understand how to:
-* Preparing your Linux Environment to use hardware crypto
-* Enabling OpenSSL and openSSH to use the Hardware
-* Monitor RSA public key activity performance
-* Monitor ECC public key activity performance
-* Compare RSA and ECC performance

-# Architecture
-This journey requires an existing Linux on IBM Z environment of your choice as starting point.
-From there, and after some optimization, you will be able to generate both RSA and ECC activities and measure their relative performance regarding several use cases.
-1. User optimizes, and monitors Enterprise Legacy environment encryption activity.
-2. User stumilates RSA and ECC activities and measure performance of these activities.
-3. User compares RSA and ECC performance and concludes about the inevitable down-fall of RSA.

 # Included components
 * [LinuxONE Crypto](https://www.ibm.com/it-infrastructure/linuxone/capabilities/secure-cloud)